Mature Masculine

 Acceptance

-Acceptance is a quiet, grounded inner "yes" to what is here—inside you and around you—right now.
-It is not an idea you repeat to yourself; it's a felt, lived openness.
+Acceptance is a quiet, grounded inner "yes" to what is here—inside us and around us—right now.
+It is not an idea we repeat to ourselves; it's a felt, lived openness.

 Acceptance and the Challenger